 Should I include audio-visual elements to my presentation?

 Similar to the previous PowerPoint question, the answer to this query depends on the topic you’re presenting.
 Audio-visual elements such as videos are great for audience engagement, especially if you have demos you’d like to present.
 However, these can also easily derail your discussion.
-Audio-visuals can prove to be distracting if you add them just for the sake of aesthetics.
+Audio-visuals can be distracting if you add them just for the sake of aesthetics.

 One exception to this answer is an online pitch.
 Unlike live presentations, you won’t be around to expound the slides you upload to the Internet.
 To solve that problem, add voice overs that will guide your audience as they go through each slide.You can also add music to make your deck more interactive.